josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 ### Day of the Jackal

 I'll be honest: this isn't top-tier TV, as much as Peacock wants it to be.
-In fact, I probably wouldn't recommend it, unless you're just a big fan of the genre (that being: relentless MI6 agent chases elite shadowy assassin across Europe).
+In fact, it's kinda bad, but at least it's enjoyably bad.
+I probably wouldn't recommend it, unless you're just a big fan of the genre (that being: relentless MI6 agent chases elite shadowy assassin across Europe).

 Despite it being somewhere between watchable and laughable, though, I appreciate that _Day of the Jackal_ regularly makes you question your allegiances to its characters.
 You don't want the "bad guy" to succeed, really, but you don't want him to fail, either.
 The show makes you wonder who you're really rooting for—and for that matter, _why_.